Professional Mold Testing Services in Montreal and Ottawa

 Not all black spots are mold.
-Discoloration of surfaces can be caused by a number of things.
-These are just a few: efflorescence, dirt, rust and insect fecal matter.
+Discoloration of surfaces can be caused by several things.
+These are just a few: efflorescence, dirt, rust, and insect fecal matter.

 Professional mold testing has several purposes.
-One of the most common reasons people decide to get a mold test is persistent odours and visible discoloration on walls and other surfaces.
-Others experience sudden symptoms such as coughing, sneezing and headaches.
+One of the most common reasons people decide to get a mold test is persistent odors and visible discoloration on walls and other surfaces.
+Others experience sudden symptoms such as coughing, sneezing, and headaches.

 Getting your home tested for mold will give you important information about the health of your indoor environment.
 You’ll be able to:

 - Assess fungal ecology

 - Identify the types of mold present (including black mold)

 - Evaluate the extent of the contamination

 - Plan a mold remediation

 - Pass clearance testing (to verify job completion)